1RuobingLiu/1RuobingLiu/README.md

 - 👋 Hi, I’m @1RuobingLiu
 - 👀 I’m interested in keeping learning.
-- 🌱 I’m currently learning basic data structure.
+- 🌱 I’m currently learning web programming.
 - 💞️ I’m looking to collaborate on more projects, no matter for businnes, charity or self learning.
 - 📫 How to reach me ruobingliu2022fall@gmail.com